-1. First you will need to prepare the probe for pairing.
-Plug in the new AWRC probe to USB power then press the power button for 2 seconds to enter pairing mode.
-Leave the probe plugged into power.
+First you will need to prepare the probe for pairing.
+With the AWRC REM probe powered off, press and hold the power button while plugging in the new AWRC REM probe to USB power.
+Release the power button and now the probe light will begin flashing quickly.